Homeschool mama self-care means that I recognize how my thoughts are influencing me.

 But the third question is the clincher.

-“What if there is a different way of thinking about things, and the correct thought is something very different.
-How would a different thought affect how I approach my situation and how might that affect the outcome?”
+“What if there is a different way of thinking about things?
+How would a different thought affect how I approach my situation?
+And how might that affect the outcome?”

 Caveat: Sometimes you need a friend to sift through your thoughts.
 And sometimes you need to spend that hundred dollars.

-Mantras aren’t a magic bullets to thought utopia.
-But they are influencers.
+Mantras aren’t a magic bullet to thought utopia.
+But they are definitely daily influencers to my homeschool parenting approach.

 This is the morning mantra the kids and I have repeated before our studies for years.
 The kids have their version of sign language to accommodate these words.
 Sounds like a familiar scripture verse, reminding us to think on pure, kind, lovely thoughts.